Lester Cuneo

 Lester H. Cuneo (October 25, 1888 – November 1, 1925) was an American stage and silent film actor.
-He began acting in live theatre while still in his teens.
+He began acting in theatre while still in his teens.
+His name remains associated with the history of Western film.

 Early years

-Born in Chicago, Illinois, Cuneo attended Culver Military Academy and was a law student at Northwestern University when he turned to acting.
+Born in Chicago, Illinois, Cuneo attended Culver Military Academy, and he was a law student at Northwestern University when he turned to acting.

 Career

 Cuneo's stage career included work with stock theater companies in Brooklyn, Chicago, and Winnepeg.